-What Are Different Types of Chicories?
+What Are Chicories?

 Belgian endive is an extremely pale yellow, almost white, tightly packed head of leaves as long as a hand.
 It is grown in the dark, which stops chlorophyll from developing and keeps the leaves white.
 Look for tightly enveloped leaves, the palest of yellow coloring with no green at all, and fresh, moist cut ends.

 Since they are "forced" to grow in artificial conditions, Belgian endives are available year-round.
 Their traditional season (when grown in fields and covered with sand to keep out the light), like that of all chicories, is late fall and winter.